metagraph-dev/metagraph/docs/user_guide/types.rst

 To avoid requiring plugin authors to write a lot of boilerplate code, Wrappers exist and provide a streamlined way to wrap data objects and auto-create Types which point to the new wrapper.

-A wrapper must subclass Wrapper and indicate the abstract type it belongs to.
+A wrapper must subclass ``Wrapper`` and indicate the abstract type it belongs to.
 It should write its own constructor and otherwise add methods and attributes as necessary to satisfy the concept of the abstract type.

 Wrappers are somewhat magical in their behavior.
-To avoid the need to write a separate concrete type for each wrapper, the following methods are written as part of the Wrapper, but are automagically moved to be part of the auto-constructed concrete type:
+To avoid the need to write a separate concrete type for each wrapper, the following methods are written as part of the wrapper, but are automagically moved to be part of the auto-constructed concrete type:

   - is_satisfied_by